ahalfpen727/VariantAnalysisScripts/README.md

-# This repository contains several NGS data analysis workflows
+# This repository contains several several (in-progess) data analysis workflows for Variant analyses

-The workflows are bifurcated across two main directories.The DNA microarray analysis workflow is designed to analyze Illumina Infinimum GSA microarray data from several input directories.
-The targeted sequencing workflow is designed for the analysis of MiSeq and NextSeq Data.
+!(GATK Variant Calling Best Practices Pipeline for DNA-seq](./Reference-Files/variant-calling-pipeline.jpeg )

-## DNA microarray Analysis Steps:
+## Illumina Infinium GSA microarray Analysis:
+### This is a DNA-Seq variant microarray analysis designed for operation with data produced from the Illumina Infinimum GSA microarray beadchip.
 1) Convert IDAT to GTC
 2) Convert GTC to VCF
 3) Annotate variants